1922 Lithuanian parliamentary election: Electoral system

 The law on the conduct of Seimas elections was promulgated by the Constituent Assembly on 19 July 1922, and published in the official newspaper of the government, "Vyriausybės žinios" (Government News) on 27 July 1922.
 Elections were universal, free and secret, and all citizens of Lithuania, both men and women over 21 years old, were allowed to vote.
 Citizens 24 years old or older were allowed to stand for election.

 The elections were held with party-list proportional representation, in nine multi-member constituencies.
-In practice, only six of the nine defined constituencies held elections, as Constituencies VII, VIII and IX were allocated to territories occupied by Poland during the Polish–Lithuanian War in 1920.
-Their centers were Vilnius, Lida and Hrodna respectively.
+In practice, only six of the nine defined constituencies held elections, as Constituencies VII, VIII and IX were allocated to territories of the self-proclaimed Polish puppet state of Central Lithuania following Żeligowski's Mutiny during the Polish–Lithuanian War in 1920.
+Their centers were Vilnius, Lida and Grodno respectively.
 Seats in constituencies were distributed by largest remainder method.

 Parties and electoral groups (kuopa) were allowed to submit lists of candidates to constituencies, which had to be signed by at least fifty voters.
 As such, there was a large number of small electoral lists in every constituency.
 However, the method of calculating the distribution of seats in each constituency benefited larger parties, as such, the only non-party electoral group which managed to gain seats were lists submitted by the underground Communist Party of Lithuania.

 Initially, voting was designed to take place only one day, but several days before the elections law was amended to allow two days of voting (with possibility of a third day of voting).
 Three days of voting took place in Kelmė.